antononcube/MathematicaVsR/Projects/DeepLearningExamples/README.md

 ### Encoders and decoders

-The WL encoders (for neural networks and generally for machine learning tasks) are very well designed and with a very advanced development.
+The Mathematica encoders (for neural networks and generally for machine learning tasks) are very well designed and with a very advanced development.

 The encoders in R-Keras are fairly useful but not was advanced as those in WL.